codetaylor/dropt-1.12/SYNTAX.md

 This object defines conditions used to select and weight a drop as well as the dropped item itself.

-If the drop is a valid candidate it will be placed into the weighted picker using the fortune modified weight described in the `IRuleDropSelector`.
+If the drop is a valid candidate it will be placed into the weighted picker using the fortune modified weight described in the <code>[IRuleDropSelector](#iruledropselector)</code>.

 <big><pre>
 {